Discusser/Minesweeper/README.md

+# Minesweeper
 A web minesweeper clone made in HTML and JS